 And then of course I always save some pumpkin for my Thanksgiving dinner menu.
 I use it in the sweet potato casserole as well as the pumpkin pie!
 You can find both of those recipes in this post.

-Pumpkin Chili with Lamb
+Simple Pumpkin Chili

 Ingredients

-- Two teaspoons salt
+- 2 tsp salt

-- One teaspoon pepper
+- 1 tsp pepper

-- Grated cheddar cheese
+- Cheddar cheese

-- Sour cream (optional)
+- Sour cream or youghurt

 Instructions